Should I Use Distilled Water In A Humidifier

 Using regular tap water to fill your humidifier can have some serious consequences.
 The minerals, chlorine, and other impurities found in tap water can cause buildup inside the unit, clogging the filter and reducing the effectiveness of your humidifier.
 This buildup can also lead to bacteria growth within the humidifier, which can spread through the air every time you turn it on.
 Over time, this bacteria can cause respiratory issues or other health problems for those exposed to it.

-See also Why Is Distilled Water Out Of Stock Everywhere
+See also What Is The Osmolarity Of Distilled Water

 In addition to compromising your health, using tap water rather than distilled water in your humidifier increases the likelihood of damage to the unit itself.
 The minerals and impurities present in tap water will eventually corrode any metal parts inside the humidifier, leading to decreased performance and possibly a need for expensive repairs or a full replacement of the unit.